GGO-web/GGO-web/README.md

 - :flying_saucer: My aim is to work with an outsourcing/product company

 - 🔭 I have been working on the EcoStations app in a team & organizing jobs across all Front-end team members, writing and reviewing code.
-- I am continuing to work on the mobile Camping App now.
+- I am working on Camping API now.
-- 🌱 I'm currently learning advanced coding practice to make code cleaner & faster
+- 🌱 I'm currently looking for new work opportunities.

-- :computer: I’m looking to help you with some problems in Front-End or find the optimal solution for other programming problems
+- :computer: I’m looking to help you with some problems in Front-End or find the best solution for practice problems
-- 💬 Ask me about everything you want, I'm open to communications and new connections
+- 💬 Ask me about everything you want, I'm open to constructive communication and new working connections
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/andriy-oleksievets-9b056b219/)
 - ⚡ Fun fact: like to ride a bicycle with the speed of light in leather gloves